MpumeleloMM/EEE4022S/README.md

 # EEE4022S
-Code used in EEE4022S Final Year Project
+Resources for/from EEE4022S Final Year Project